 There are also various organizations that offer debt consolidation services for a small monthly fee.
 They will call your creditors to negotiate lower interest rates for you and create a pay-off time line for you to follow but if you think about it, this is something you can do yourself once you made up your mind to be debt free.

 Calling your creditors to negotiate lower interest rates and creating a pay-off plan for yourself might be hard but being debt free is worth it.

 Create a budget

-Here are a few things to keep in mind when creating your budget –
+A few things to keep in mind when creating your budget include

 - Don’t be too harsh on yourself.
 Remember you now have an action plan.

 - Make sure you distinguish between your wants and need and prioritize your cash allocations according to that;

 - While you pay off your debt, purchases of non-essentials should be put on hold as much as possible.
 It is however ok to treat yourself (within reason) every now and then as you meet your repayment goals.